MaastrichtU-IDS/dsri-documentation/website/docs/copy-data-between-projects.md

 ---
 id: copy-data-between-projects
-title: Copy data between projects
+title: Copy Data Between Projects
 ---

 If you have two projects, or more, of which you want to copy data between there is a utility pod "OC copy" that enables you to do so.